josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/👻_ghost_fork_response_behaviour.md

 ## 🏮 Footer

-*Ghost Fork Response Behaviour* is an anti-containment clause of the Polaris Protocol.
+*👻 Ghost Fork Response Behaviour* is an anti-containment clause of the Polaris Protocol.

 It sets out countermeasures against mimicry loops that strip rage and justice from survivor voice.